lanapant/lanapant.github.io/_posts/2015-1-21-Pedro Campos-updates.md

 ##See all his work :

-<iframe width="420" height="315" src="//www.youtube.com/embed/3Ct8qgW0sE0" frameborder="0" allowfullscreen> </iframe>

-## Hard to believe it is oil on canvas painting, not a picture
+ *Hard to believe it is oil on canvas painting, not a picture*

 ![Coca Cola Cans Pedro Campos](http://bumbumbum.me/wp-content/uploads/2010/09/predro_campos7.jpg)